supaglue-labs/supaglue/docs/docs/tutorials/listen-for-webhooks.md

 }
 ```

-You can view the other events in our [Management Portal API Reference](../api/v2/mgmt/management-api)
+You can view the complete list of webhook events in our [Management Portal API Reference](../api/v2/mgmt/management-api)

 Several popular queue or message broker technologies include the following: